 Maybe the idea of having untrained med students prodding your body scares you.
 If so, you can still be generous and give your body to the Medical Education and Research Institute in Memphis TN, where trained doctors use your body to learn new techniques and refine old skills.
 Bonus: The institute will pay for your body to be transported to Memphis, a cremation afterwards, and will either return the ashes to your family or bury them in Memphis.

 Decompose In Peace: Make The “Body Farm” Your Final Resting Place

+There are currently seven body farms operating in the United States.
 The University of Tennessee’s Forensic Anthropology Center has a “body farm,” which consists of over 650 skeletons and teaches students about the various stages of decomposition.
 It’s important to note that your family will not get your remains back.

 Carefree Approach: Independent Donation Programs

 For individuals who want to donate their bodies and avoid any costs to them or their families upon passing, this is a great option.
 Independent anatomical donation programs typically are the only organizations that can provide full coverage of expenses related to the donation process – transportation, cremation, copy of death certificate, and returned cremains to family.
 Because a greater variety of medical organizations are served, independent programs are able to accept donors with numerous different medical conditions.
-A few of the existing independent donation programs include: United Tissue Network, MedCure, Inc, Anatomic Gift Science Care, Bio Gift.
+A few of the existing independent donation programs include: United Tissue Network, MedCure, Inc, and Bio Gift.

 Keep The Body, Donate The Usable Parts

 If you want to help others, but still want your family to bury or cremate your body, you can simply donate your organs.
 Next time you renew your driver’s license select the box that says “organ donor.”
 Check out this article for all the info you'll need.